Public Health Laboratories Must be Ready to Respond to Climate Change Events

 CDC explains that as the climate becomes warmer, extreme weather events (such as heat waves, floods, hurricanes and more) occur more frequently and more severely all over the world, and our ability to protect the health of our families and neighbors becomes more difficult.
 In some parts of the world, droughts and floods damage food and water sources leading to malnutrition or disease.
 Sometimes droughts force families to relocate, leaving behind their homes and their way of life, causing mental distress.
 Additionally, with increasing temperatures, the risk of emerging or reemerging infectious diseases (i.e., malaria or dengue fever) increases.

-Read "Climate Change in a World with Dire Water Needs" for more information on how climate change will impact laboratory practice.
+Read "Climate Change in a World with Dire Water Needs" for more information on how climate change will impact laboratory practice, and "Leveraging Public Health Laboratory Science to Understand and Address Climate Change Health Impacts" to learn more about how your laboratory's work can make an impact.

 APHL joined hundreds of organizations in signing the Healthy Climate Prescription letter to world leaders urging action on climate change.